Wednesday, June 29, 2016

 "God!
 You are so freaking lame!"

-"Look, Wayne, I'll be the first to admit that I screwed up -- badly -- with Matty.
+"Look, Todd, I'll be the first to admit that I screwed up -- badly -- with Matty.
 It was so much easier with you."

 "Of course.
 Because I played baseball.
 I hardly ever picked up a book, but I could play infield like nobody's business.
 Too skinny for football, too short for basketball, but put me on the diamond, and I made you proud."